 Why.
 Did.
 I. Say.
 That?
 Years of pressure on the playing field, and I faced it like the pro I was.
 A little harassment from my mother, and I cave like a house of cards.
-I really should know better, because I know her, and know how she can get when she worries.
+I really should know better, because I know her.
+She’s like a dog with a bone when she’s worried about a loved one.
 She will not let this go.
-If I don’t send her a picture tomorrow, she will probably freak out and get on a plane.
+If I don’t send her a picture tomorrow, she’ll likely freak out and get on an airplane.

 She grins at me through the phone like a Cheshire cat.
 Like I’ve played right into her hand.
 “Okay.
-Talk to you tomorrow, then.
+Talk to you tomorrow.
 Love you!”

 “Love you, too, Ben,” Dad says, then hangs up.

-I know, Ben.
+I know, Ben, Dad answers.
 I’ll do what I can.
 Go easy on your mom, though.
 Me and you are all she has, and she’s terrified of losing either of us.
 Right now, to her, every day you’re away is a day something could happen to you without her being close enough to help.
+She’s struggling too.